 The director's latest project is a typically secretive affair, dealing in armageddon, time inversion and much more besides.
 John David Washington and Robert Pattinson lead an all-star cast including Kenneth Branagh and Michael Caine.

-This week, we're examining Nolan's seventh feature film: Inception, which is celebrating its 10-year anniversary.
+This week, we're examining Nolan's seventh feature film: Inception.

 What is the story of Inception?